adc587/ceuy3013-project-template/README.md

 Code will return:

-for both unconfined and confined k (m/s) / (ft/s)
+	- for both unconfined and confined - k -> (m/s) / (ft/s)
 	   Possible sediments and deposits

-for unconfined
-thickness before and after pumping (m) / (ft)

-for confined
+	-for confined-
 	   drawdown (m) / (ft)

+	- for unconfined-
+	  thickness before and after pumping -> (m) / (ft)

-This code is able to do this because of a series of functions that were designed.
+This code is able to do this because of a series of functions that were designed, these are:
-These are:

 The function **solve_for_k** will solve for the hydraulic conductivity of the aquifer.
 Given all the variables are valid.